punt007/Project2_housing/README.md

 The model can explain up to 65% of data, and the have error margin approximately 1.2 million Baht.

-Interesting Finding from this model is
+Interesting Finding from this model:
-- Number of Baht has the most impact on price of property
+- Number of Bathroom has the most impact on price of property
+- Watthana district has the highest coefficient
+- Samutprakarn province has the lowest coefficient